apostrophecms/docs/docs/guide/areas-and-widgets/custom-widgets.md

 };
 ```

-[Credit goes to Heydon Pickering](https://inclusive-components.design/collapsible-sections/) for the accessible collapser example.
+[Credit goes to Heydon Pickering](https://inclusive-components.design/collapsible-sections/) for the accessible collapsible example.

 ### Using widget data in players

-These widget players do not know anything about the data in the widget.
-If we want to use widget data in your player code, we will need to provide it.
+Widget players do not have direct access to any *widget data*.
+If we want to use widget data in the player, we need to pass it in.

-On the other hand, template files *do* have access to the data.
+Template files, On the other hand, *do* have access to widget data (they are rendered on the server).
 One good way to use data in a widget player is to insert it as a data attribute value in the template.
 The player can then look for that data attribute.

-For example, we could change our collapser widget code to include a possible `color` field value:
+For example, we could change our collapse widget to include a `color` field value:

 ```django
 {# modules/collapse-widget/views/widget.html #}